93.324 - 2020 State Health Insurance Assistance Program (SHIP) Base Grant

 Short Description

-2020 State Health Insurance Assistance Program (SHIP) Basic Grant 5 years funding for the IL Department on Aging, Senior Health Insurance Program.
+2020 State Health Insurance Assistance Program (SHIP) Basic Grant 5 years funding for the IL Department on Aging, Senior Health Insurance Program YEAR 5 NO-COST EXTENSION.

 Federal Authorization